mathiasbynens/macintosh/README.md

 _macintosh_ is a robust JavaScript implementation of [the macintosh character encoding as defined by the Encoding Standard](http://encoding.spec.whatwg.org/#macintosh).

-This encoding is known under the following names: csmacintosh, mac, macintosh, x-mac-roman, and x-mac-roman.
+This encoding is known under the following names: csmacintosh, mac, macintosh, and x-mac-roman.

 ## Installation